Pokémon the Movie: Hoopa and the Clash of Ages: Plot

 One hundred years ago, the power of the Pokémon Hoopa was confined inside the Prison Bottle after it became destructive and out of control.
 In the present, Ash Ketchum and his friends, Pikachu, Serena, Clemont, and Bonnie are pulled through a portal created by Hoopa's interdimensional rings to Dahara City.
 Hoopa attempts to use its rings to transport everybody to the nearby Dahara Tower but it is revealed that, in its altered state, Hoopa cannot travel through the rings it creates.
 Baraz, one of Hoopa's caretakers and the great grandson of the man who sealed off Hoopa's power, arrives with the Prison Bottle.
 The bottle possesses Baraz and makes him release a shadow of Hoopa created from the anger of being confined for 100 years.
 Hoopa's power is put back into the bottle.

-Team Rocket tries stealing the bottle.
-The instant Meowth takes hold of it, he becomes possessed, and opens the bottle to unleash Hoopa's power.
+Team Rocket tries stealing the bottle, and the instant Meowth takes hold of it, he becomes possessed, and opens the bottle to unleash Hoopa's power.
 Hoopa fights the power and is able to keep it at bay, but Hoopa's shadow then develops as a separate Pokémon, which attempts to take over the real Hoopa.
 In the struggles, the Prison Bottle explodes.
-Hoopa summons the Legendary Pokémon Lugia.
-Lugia distracts Hoopa's shadow as Hoopa makes its escape.
-Baraz and his sister Meray know that they can make a new bottle at Dahara Tower with the power of earth, fire, and water.
-They decided to use Serena's Braixen, Ash's Frogadier, and a wild Hippopotas from the desert.
+Hoopa summons the Legendary Pokémon Lugia, who distracts Hoopa's shadow as Hoopa makes its escape.
+Baraz and his sister Meray know that they can make a new bottle at Dahara Tower with the power of earth, fire, and water, deciding to use Serena's Braixen, Ash's Frogadier, and a wild Hippopotas from the desert.